casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 The project successfully met its goals of

-# Next Steps in Model and Application Development
+# Directions for further research: Next Steps in Model and Application Development

 ## Tuning the RNN with Deep Q Reinforcement Learning

-Implementation of the Magenta Deep Q Learning Music model created by Jaques et. al.(2017) using the authors own dataset (as described above) and customized musical theory rules in the reward function.
+Next steps involve an Implementation of the Magenta Deep Q Learning Music model created by Jaques et. al.(2017) using the authors own dataset as described above and customized musical theory rules in the reward function.
+This would implement the following customized music theory rewards:

-### Deep Q Reinforcement Learning

-Goodfellow et. al., 2016.
-Géron, 2017.

-## Deep Q Learning for Sequence Prediction

-### Magenta DQN Rl Tuner

-Exploration mod: "egreedy" implementing epsilon greedy policy or boltzman to sample from its own outputs Priming mode:

 ## Customized Music Theory Rewards